-If you just aren’t a beach person then, one of my non-beach favorite day trips from Puerto Vallarta is the Vallarta Botanical Gardens.
+If you want to get away from the beach for a day then, one of the best non-beach favorite day trips from Puerto Vallarta is Vallarta Botanical Gardens.

 This paradise in the jungle, just about an hour from Puerto Vallarta, is like another world.
 It gets bonus points too, since the elevation is higher, it’s a tab bit cooler and a nice break from the coast on a hot summer day.

 Besides plenty of lush plants and shade trees, a really great restaurant and a small chapel on the property, there are also several hiking trails down to the Rio Cuale which was very refreshing in the humidity.

 Don’t miss the beautiful Koi pond with some of the biggest lily pads I’ve ever seen and the hummingbirds that were everywhere!
 It apparently was hummingbird season in June.
 I could have watched them for hours.

 Tickets for the gardens cost approximately $15 USD and that includes a free agua de Jamaica in the restaurant.